Bogdy555/BSR/README.md

 A texture with 4 floating point components.

-* class Rasterizer::FrameBuffer

-Storage for the frame and helper methods.

-* class Rasterizer::FrameBufferFloat

-Storage for the HDR frame and helper methods.

 * struct Rasterizer::Material

 Data structure that holds the material properties of a 3D model.